soareschen/es6-promise-debugging/README.md

 }
 ```

-The full source can be found at [timeout.js](timeout.js), with an example in the end.
+Full source at [timeout.js](timeout.js), with an example in the end.

 ## Double Fulfill